-Luis Martinez ‘23 in Chicago, Illinois has also been helping those around him, taking care of his mother who tore her meniscus early on in the pandemic and hasn’t healed properly.
-Martinez also balances 40-hour work weeks to pay for school while still taking classes on top of that.
+Sophomore Luis Martinez in Chicago, Illinois has also been helping those around him, taking care of his mother who tore her meniscus early on in the pandemic and hasn’t healed properly.
+Martinez also balances 40-hour work weeks to pay for school while taking classes on top of that.

-“Being on campus allows for you to forget everything at home and focus on that world, while being at home rarely gives you time to breathe,” said Martinez.
+“Being on campus allows for you to forget everything at home and focus on that world, while being at home rarely gives you time to breathe,” Martinez said.
 “I do miss being on campus a lot of the time, but not specifically the campus.
 I really miss the people I created bonds with.
-You could throw us anywhere and I’d be happy doesn’t just have to be at Depauw.”
+You could throw us anywhere and I’d be happy, doesn’t just have to be at DePauw.”

 Balancing school work and her internship for the admissions office, she has not had time for much else.
 Nevertheless, Garcia has established a solid routine around her work, school work, exercise and time with family.